MathiasKRasmussen/netApi/README.md

-# Simple .NET API
+# .NET API
+This is a simple API created using .NET and Dapper.

-This API connects to a local database with two tables: Office and Employee.
+The API connects to a local database with two tables: Office and Employee.

 Through the API you are able to create, update and delete employees.